December 4, 2023

 Flux is driven by our community, and that means you have a unique opportunity to help make Copilot even better.
 We’d love for you to participate in pushing the limits of Copilot and share your findings with the community on what works well.
 If you discover a prompt that’s really impactful, let us know so that we can share it with everyone!

-The best way to get involved is to join our Slack channel and share with our community of 2,000 and growing.
+The best way to get involved is to share with our community.
 Together, we’ll change the future of PCB design!

 Profile avatar of the blog author